 Artifactory has supported local Git LFS repositories for a while now giving you a place to manage your binary media assets within your local network, while keeping you independent of the network or 3rd party services.
 With the release of version 4.7, Artifactory also supports remote and virtual Git LFS repositories.
 Remote repositories give you a way to share binary media assets across your organization by proxying a Git LFS repository in another Artifactory instance.
 Say Alice and Bob are working on the same project, but are located in different countries.
 Alice develops image files, Bob develops video files.
 They both need access to each others files.
 Each of them uploads their own files to a local repository on their own respective Artifactory instance, and create a remote repository to proxy the other’s local one.
 Like this:

 Virtual repositories make your work even simpler.
 By encapsulating your local and remote Git LFS repositories, you only need to configure your Git LFS client with a single URL, that of your virtual Git LFS repository in Artifactory, and work with that.
 The details of the underlying repositories are hidden.
 In our example, once Alice and Bob have each defined a virtual repository, their setup looks like this:

 Now, if you take this scenario and expand it to 10 (or 100) developers working on the same project across 4 global sites, you start to understand the value and efficiency of working with remote and virtual Git LFS repositories in Artifactory.
 And that’s before we even go into the fine-grained access control or checksum-based storage Artifactory gives you.

 In conclusion, if you are a Git user and you haven’t yet downloaded Git LFS, get back in front and download Git LFS now.
-From there, you’re just one line of configuration away from using Artifactory as your Git LFS server.
+From there, you’re just 5 minutes away from setting up Git LFS to work with Artifactory.